goschtl/zope/zope.httpform/trunk/README.txt

 for a long time inside Zope's publisher, but has been broken out into a separate package to make it easier to test, explain, understand, and use.

-The parser uses Python's standard ``cgi.FieldStorage`` class, but is easier to use than FieldStorage.
+The FormParser class uses Python's standard ``cgi.FieldStorage`` class, but is easier to use than FieldStorage.
 The parser converts field names and values to Unicode, handles file uploads in a graceful manner, and allows field name suffixes that tell the parser how to handle each field.
 The available suffixes are:

     - ``:int``      -- convert to an integer